How To Clean Roomba - Detailed Cleaning iRobot Roomba

 Heavy dirt and debris particles can be easily trapped inside of the dust cup, but smaller and lighter particles like fine dust, dust mites, and bacteria are a different story.

-That’s where your air filters come in.
-They are designed to trap these tiny micro-particles and prevent them from escaping into the open air.
+That's where your air filters come in.
+They trap these tiny micro-particles and prevent them from being released back into the air.

 If they are neglected, dirt and debris will build up on the surfaces of the filters, blocking airflow.
-This doesn’t just reduce the cleaning power of the robot, it will also put your family at risk, too.
+This doesn't just reduce the cleaning power of the robot — it will also pose a health risk to your household.
 Some dirty particles could slip through and be circulated back into the room.

-Because the door to the filter department is inside of the dust cup, you must empty the cup first and foremost.
+Because the door to the filter compartment is inside of the dust cup, you must empty the cup first.

 Once you have opened the filter compartment, you will find two filters inside.
 Each of them will have a yellow tab.
 Push down on the filter tabs and the air filters are going to come out.